millsaj/just-runner-mcp/README.md

-# Just Runner MCP Server
+# Just an MCP Command Runner

 A Model Context Protocol (MCP) server that exposes [Just](https://github.com/casey/just) recipes as MCP tools, allowing AI assistants to discover and execute project commands defined in Justfiles.